christineyen/vim-config/bundle/YouCompleteMe/README.md

 Restarts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.

+Use this subcommand while editing a file from a JavaScript project to switch to that project.

 An additional optional argument may be supplied for Python, specifying the python binary to use to restart the Python semantic engine.